 In 1988, the UALR Foundation Fund Board instituted awards for faculty excellence at both the college and university levels.
 Three categories of awards are given – in teaching, public service, and research or creative endeavors – and each award consists of a cash gift and a framed certificate.
 The college-level awards are in the amount of $1,000.
 The university-level awards are in the amount of $5,000 each for public service and research, and $10,000 for the award in teaching.

-Drs.
-Kristin Dutcher Mann, Anindya Ghosh, and Brian Berry are the 2014 recipients of the University of Arkansas at Little Rockβs Faculty Excellence Awards in the categories of public service, research and creative endeavors, and teaching, respectively.
+Gary Geissler, Shucheng Yu, and Adjoa Aiyetoro are the 2016 recipients of the University of Arkansas at Little Rock’s Faculty Excellence Awards in the categories of public service, research and creative endeavors, and teaching, respectively.

 The faculty received the awards at a ceremony held at 5:30 p.m.
-Thursday, April 10, in the Stella Boyle Smith Concert Hall at UALR.
-A reception followed in the lobby and gallery of the Fine Arts Building.
+Thursday, April 14, in the EIT Auditorium at UALR.
+A reception followed in the lobby.

 Each award consists of a framed certificate and a cash gift of $10,000 for teaching and $5,000 in research or creative endeavors and in public service.
 College winners are recognized and university winners are announced at the annual ceremony.